Why People Believe Strangers on the Internet More than Brands

 Most companies see that creators work.
 Many misunderstand why.

 They treat creators like content instead of a system of credibility.
-They script them, sanitize them, and manage them like agencies.
+They script them, sanitize them, and manage them like actors who need to follow a script.
 The goal becomes control — minimizing risk.

 But in removing risk, they remove persuasion.